Soil mechanics: Transport

 Soil deposits are affected by the mechanism of transport and deposition to their location.
-Soils that are not transported are called residual soils—they exist at the same location as the rock from which they were generated.
-Decomposed granite is a common example of a residual soil.
+Soils that are not transported are called residual soils: they exist at the same location as the rock from which they were generated.
+Decomposed granite (grus) is a common example of a residual soil.
 The common mechanisms of transport are the actions of gravity, ice, water, and wind.
 Wind blown soils include dune sands and loess.
 Water carries particles of different size depending on the speed of the water, thus soils transported by water are graded according to their size.
 Silt and clay may settle out in a lake, and gravel and sand collect at the bottom of a river bed.
 Wind blown soil deposits (aeolian soils) also tend to be sorted according to their grain size.
-Erosion at the base of glaciers is powerful enough to pick up large rocks and boulders as well as soil; soils dropped by melting ice can be a well graded mixture of widely varying particle sizes.
+Erosion at the base of glaciers is powerful enough to pick up large rocks and boulders as well as soil, forming unsorted glacial sediment called till.
+Soils dropped by melting ice can be a well graded mixture of widely varying particle sizes.
 Gravity on its own may also carry particles down from the top of a mountain to make a pile of soil and boulders at the base; soil deposits transported by gravity are called colluvium.

 The mechanism of transport also has a major effect on the particle shape.
-For example, low velocity grinding in a river bed will produce rounded particles.
+For example, low velocity grinding in a river bed will produce rounded particles downstream.
 Freshly fractured colluvium particles often have a very angular shape.

 Soil composition

 Soil mineralogy

 Silts, sands and gravels are classified by their size, and hence they may consist of a variety of minerals.
 Owing to the stability of quartz compared to other rock minerals, quartz is the most common constituent of sand and silt.
-Mica, and feldspar are other common minerals present in sands and silts.
+Mica and feldspar are other common minerals present in sands and silts.
 The mineral constituents of gravel may be more similar to that of the parent rock.

-The common clay minerals are montmorillonite or smectite, illite, and kaolinite or kaolin.
-These minerals tend to form in sheet or plate like structures, with length typically ranging between 10^{−7} m and 4x10^{−6} m and thickness typically ranging between 10^{−9} m and 2x10^{−6} m, and they have a relatively large specific surface area.
+The common clay minerals are montmorillonite, smectite, illite, and kaolinite.
+These minerals tend to form in sheet or plate like structures, with length typically ranging between 10^{−7} m and 4×10^{−6} m and thickness typically ranging between 10^{−9} m and 2×10^{−6} m, and they have a relatively large specific surface area.
 The specific surface area (SSA) is defined as the ratio of the surface area of particles to the mass of the particles.
 Clay minerals typically have specific surface areas in the range of 10 to 1,000 square meters per gram of solid.
 Due to the large surface area available for chemical, electrostatic, and van der Waals interaction, the mechanical behavior of clay minerals is very sensitive to the amount of pore fluid available and the type and amount of dissolved ions in the pore fluid.

-The minerals of soils are predominantly formed by atoms of oxygen, silicon, hydrogen, and aluminum, organized in various crystalline forms.
+The minerals of soils are predominantly formed by atoms of oxygen, silicon, hydrogen, and aluminium, organized in various crystalline forms.
 These elements along with calcium, sodium, potassium, magnesium, and carbon constitute over 99 per cent of the solid mass of soils.